You’ve been pushing to do more testing at your organization.

 The more variations you test, the more your traffic will be split while testing, and the longer it will take for your tests to reach statistical significance.
 Many companies simply can’t follow the principles of MVT because they don’t have enough traffic.– Alhan Keser

-Enter factorial experiment design.
-Factorial design allows for the speed of pure A/B testing combined with the insights of multivariate testing.
+Enter fractional factorial experiment design.
+Fractional factorial design allows for the speed of pure A/B testing combined with the insights of multivariate testing.

-Factorial design is another method of Design of Experiments.
-Similar to MVT, factorial design allows you to test more than one element change within the same variation.
+Fractional factorial design is another method of Design of Experiments.
+Similar to MVT, fractional factorial design allows you to test more than one element change within the same variation.

 Rather than creating a variation for every combination of changed elements (as you would with MVT), you can design your experiment to focus on specific isolations that you hypothesize will have the biggest impact.

-With basic factorial experiment design, you could set up the following variations in our hypothetical example:
+With basic fractional factorial experiment design, you could set up the following variations in our hypothetical example:

 VarA: Change A = +10%